HeatherOrtegaMcMillan/telco_churn_classification_project/README.md

 ## Ideas and Hypotheses
 ### Key Findings
 - Does having Internet relate to whether customer churns in the first year?
-    - According to chi2 testing
-, there's evidence to suggest that having internet or not, relates to customer churn.
+    - According to chi2 testing , there's evidence to suggest that having internet or not, relates to customer churn.
 - Does paying by a mailed check relate to whether customer churns in the first year?
     - Accoridng to chi2 testing there's evidence to suggest that payment type is related to customer churn.

 <hr style="border-top: 10px groove #8b0aa5; margin-top: 1px; margin-bottom: 1px"></hr>

 ### Models
+- Created 4 classification models (Decision tree, KNN, and 2 Random Forest)
 - I found that Model 4 (a Random Forest) performed best, using most of the features in our dataset
     - Accuracy on validate was 91.7%
-    - Recall was 67%
+    - Recall on validate was 67%
-    - Accuracy on Test 89.3% accuracy which was only slighly lower than our accuracy on validate set
+    - Accuracy on Test: 89.3% accuracy, which was only slighly lower than our accuracy on validate set
-    - Recall stayed pretty high (relatively so) as well 64.9%
+    - Recall on Test: 64.9%

+### Goals for future exploration
 - Dive down into feature selection and engineering to see if this can bump up model performance
 - Splitting up the data further and running tests on only the Month to Month customers
 - Split up data to hide tenure, and only do customers who've been with the company for a year